empowerID/empowernow_docs/docs/services/crud-service/reference/kafka-events.md

 - Each event includes a `correlation_id` (request or workflow id).
 - If OpenTelemetry is active, `trace_id` and `span_id` are attached.
 - `user_context` carries subject/issuer when available.
+The subject/unique_id uses the canonical provider alias from IdP config for ARNs (provider falls back to IdP entry `name`).

 ## Example event (failure on `crud.operations`)